michaelkoss/stackedits/agile-estimation-planning/PITCHME.md

 ---
 ## Traditionally
-1. Stakeholders have an idea and ask when it will be done
+- Stakeholders have an idea and ask when it will be done
-2. Business Analysts and Developers work together for a few months to derive an estimate
+- Business Analysts and Developers work together for a few months to derive an estimate
-3. Stakeholders approve or reject project
+- Stakeholders approve or reject project
 4. Assuming approval, development team starts work

 ---
 ## Problems
-1. Estimation is hard and inaccurate...we are not good at it
+- Estimation is hard and inaccurate...we are not good at it
 	- optimists and pessimists..waste time arguing
-1. Time spent estimating does not generate more accuracy
+- Time spent estimating does not generate more accuracy
 	- Software is ambiguous
 	- We know the least about a project/feature at the start

 ---
-## A Better Way
+## A Better Way: Relative Estimation
-#### Relative Estimation
+- humans are much better at relative estimation
+	- comparing is much quicker and more accurate than deconstructing

+> "It is better to be **roughly right** than **precisely wrong**."
+	> *- John Maynard Keynes*
 ---
 ## Estimation
 1. Give each unit of work a `value` based on effort